Click here to return to the main page

 Link to the page of my paper on “Gödel Incompleteness and Turing Completeness” in figshare, and direct link to the pdf file.

-These are the external references used in his page:
+These are the external references used in this page:

 Versions: